 Plan 9 can develop a full custom ASIC, design blocks for larger circuits, partition systems information into IC specifications and blocks, develop libraries, and migrate designs into additional processes.
 Listed below are examples, listed in the following categories, of what Plan 9 has already completed.
-Please examine our list of accomplishments below or down load a synopsis of our work in this document. [ Plan9 Resume ]
+Please examine our list of accomplishments below.

 Plan 9 provides experience in analog, sample data, and mixed-signal integrated circuit design using BiCMOS, CMOS, and bipolar technologies.
 In addition, Plan 9 offers system partitioning, specification generation, and system modeling services.
 Plan 9 is capable of taking the IC development from general specifications to integrated circuit specifications and then on through concept, design, and layout.
 Plan 9 can work independently or as an integral part of your development team.
 Our experience includes the following:

 Low power signal processing circuitry, programmable charge pump, oscillators, references, and a variety of other circuitry for an ultra low power and low leakage chipset.

 Active role in the development of the IF portion of an OFDM 802.11a compliant chipset.
 Activities include developing the gain and frequency partition plan, specifications and AGC algorithm in OFDM 802.11a compliant chipset.

 Developed OFDM IF to base-band circuit which includes an LNA, down converter mixer, multistage programmable AGC, active filters, and RSSI detectors.